Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 Nevertheless, Jair Bolsonaro, the incumbent, refused to publicly acknowledge his defeat.
 Instead, he and his allies filed a legal challenge against the vote, arguing there was evidence of “serious failures” and “malfunctions” in the voting machines.

-It was a theory Jair Bolsonaro had publicly advanced even before the first vote was cast, when he was on the campaign trail.
-Critics have pointed out that there is no evidence to support the claims.
+It was a theory Jair Bolsonaro had publicly advanced even before the first vote was cast, while he was on the campaign trail.
+Critics have pointed out that there is no evidence to support his claims.

 The legal challenge was ultimately tossed for being “in total bad faith”.

 But Jair Bolsonaro’s supporters continued to rally against his defeat.
-In the months that followed, they attacked federal police headquarters in the capital Brasilia, and after Lula’s inauguration, on January 8, 2023, they stormed government buildings in the city’s Three Powers Plaza.
+In the months that followed, they attacked federal police headquarters in the capital, Brasilia, and after Lula’s inauguration on January 8, 2023, they stormed government buildings in the city’s Three Powers Plaza.

 Some of the protesters sought to provoke a military response that would overthrow Lula’s nascent government.